GregryD/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to Greg's blog.

 I'm glad you are here.
-I plan to talk about ...
+This blog for now will be highlighting the point in my life where i switched from a chef to a computer programmer.
+Follow me.